LA WEEKLY

 - Marci Marks (distribution Manager), 1984.

-By 1985, the LA Reader was faltering and would later be purchased by the New Times (also responsible for shuttering the LA View).
+By 1985, the LA Reader was faltering and soon purchased by the New Times (also responsible for shuttering the LA View).
 But in the aftermath of some messy corporate capers, rose CityBeat — a free downtown weekly.

 Despite the changes, the LA Weekly was named “best alternative newsweekly” by the Utne Reader in 1999 and received accolades from the Association of Alternative Newsweeklies (AAN), and finalists for the PEN West literary journalism awards between 1996 and 2001.